PRESS ESC TO CLOSE

 6. Cocker Spaniel

-The three most common allergies are food, contact, and inhalant allergies.
-Food allergies manifest typically as itching in the ears and feet of Cocker Spaniels.
+The three most common allergies are food, contact, and inhalant allergies, with the latter being the most common.
+Allergies manifest typically as itching in the ears and feet of Cocker Spaniels.
 Allergies to typical inhalants like pollen and materials like wool, plastic, copper, synthetics, and sand are common.

 7. German Shepherd